nadavcohe/SF_crime/README.md

 #Other directions
 1. Bayesian network
-2. finding more biases in the data
+2. Finding more biases in the data
-3. crossing with other DB (airbnb, poverty, health, temperature, court)
+3. Crossing with other DB (airbnb, poverty, health, temperature, court)